Effects of climate change on plant biodiversity: Indirect impacts

 All species are likely to be directly impacted by the changes in environmental conditions discussed above, and also indirectly through their interactions with other species.
 While direct impacts may be easier to predict and conceptualise, it is likely that indirect impacts are equally important in determining the response of plants to climate change.
 A species whose distribution changes as a direct result of climate change may invade the range of another species or be invaded, for example, introducing a new competitive relationship or altering other processes such as carbon sequestration.

-In Europe, the temperature and precipitation effects due to climate change can indirectly affect certain populations of people.
-The rise of temperatures and lack of precipitation results in different river floodplains, which reduce the populations of people sensitive to flood risk.

-Climate change can have an impact on medicinal plants by altering the environmental conditions of where they grow, to the point where the conditions are no longer ideal and habitable.

 The range of a symbiotic fungi associated with plant roots (i.e., mycorrhizae) may directly change as a result of altered climate, resulting in a change in the plant's distribution.

-A new grass may spread into a region, altering the fire regime and greatly changing the species composition.

-A pathogen or parasite may change its interactions with a plant, such as a pathogenic fungus becoming more common in an area where rainfall increases.

-Increased temperatures may allow herbivores to expand further into alpine regions, significantly impacting the composition of alpine herbfields.